JSTOR-Labs/plant-humanities/peanut/README.md

        url="Peanut Florentine Codex.png">
 {#paragraph5}

-Although peanuts were less common in Mesoamerica than in South America, peanuts were similarly noted for their medicinal properties.
-They are included in Book Eleven, _Earthly Things_, of the twelve-volume _General History of the Things of New Spain_, also known as the <span eid="Q1106019">Florentine Codex</span>, which was compiled by the Spanish Friar <span eid="Q379972">Bernardino de Sahagún</span> in collaboration with his indigenous students during the sixteenth century and gave a comprehensive account of Aztec culture, society, and natural history in order to facilitate Spanish evangelization work.
-Here, _tlalacacahuatl_ is described as a “root” to be given ground up in water to those with a fever, allowing them to expel the ailment in their urine.[^8]
+Although peanuts were less common in Mesoamerica than in South America, they were similarly noted for their medicinal properties.
+They are included in Book Eleven of _Earthly Things_, the twelve-volume _General History of the Things of New Spain_.
+Also known as the <span eid="Q1106019">Florentine Codex</span> (it was compiled by the Spanish Friar <span eid="Q379972">Bernardino de Sahagún</span> in collaboration with his indigenous students during the sixteenth century), it provided a comprehensive account of Aztec culture, society, and natural history in order to facilitate Spanish evangelization work.
+Book Eleven describes _tlalacacahuatl_ is described as a root that can be ground up into water and given to those with a fever, allowing them to expel the ailment through their urine.[^8]
 <param ve-image
        label="Peanut plant, Book XI, Historia general de las cosas de Nueva España, 1577." attribution="World Digital Library"